Ashwal200/OOP_Ex2/README.md

 It's important to note that not all cases a thread will run faster than a normal function, It depends on the specific situation and on the resources that the program needs to access.

+### GetNumberOfLinesThreads  <kbd><</kbd> GetNumberOfLinesThreadPool
+Thread pool is faster than creating new threads because it avoids the overhead of creating and destroying threads.
+Thread pool maintains a collection of worker threads, which are available to perform tasks.
+When a task is submitted, one of the worker threads is assigned to perform the task.
+This eliminates the need to create a new thread for each task, which can be a time-consuming process.
+Additionally, thread pool also helps with managing and reusing threads, which can improve performance and reduce resource usage.